Legal translation: Translation issues

 The usage of transcription in the context of linguistic discussions has been controversial.
 Typically, two kinds of linguistic records are considered to be scientifically relevant.
 First, linguistic records of general acoustic features, and secondly, records that only focuses on the distinctive phonemes of a language.
 While transcriptions are not entirely illegitimate, transcriptions without enough detailed commentary regarding any linguistic features used has a great chance of the content being misinterpreted.
 An example that highlights this complication with transcription is displaying dialect in writing.
 The fundamental problem with this situation is that the transcribed product is not simply a spoken language in its written form, but a language the transcriber is responsible for writing down and a language that has been transcribed by someone other than the speaker, no matter the level of understanding the transcriber has for the spoken language.
-It is important to note that any transcription is an interpretation of the speech no matter how detailed it is, and will be selective in what it includes or leave out.
+Any transcription is an interpretation of the speech no matter how detailed it is, and will be selective in what it includes or leave out.
 Because of this reason, it is important to strategically choose the form of transcription in order to properly represent the spoken language in a written form.

 Different approaches to translation should not be confused with different approaches to translation theory.
 The former are the standards used by translators in their trade while the latter are just different paradigms used in developing translation theory.
 Few jurists are familiar with terms of translation theory.
 They may ask interpreters and translators to provide verbatim translation.
 They often view this term as a clear standard of quality that they desire in TT.
 However, verbatim translation usually is undesirable due to different grammar structures as well as different legal terms or rules in different legal systems.
 When it comes to translating, it can be difficult to find the correct words to translate the same information given because not all words that are translated can have the same meaning.
 There are many cultures around the world that the legal translation has to be exact.
 It is important that Legal Translators be able to interpret one word from a given language to another while still being able to maintain the same impact and meaning of the legal word.